Electrical safety

 • When equipment doors or covers are open or not secured, and energized parts are exposed.

-When equipment is not in a normal equipment condition (see Z462-21 clause 4.1.7.8.4 for a description of normal equipment condition).
-Situations when equipment is not in a normal equipment condition can include, but are not limited to:
+Situations when equipment is not in a normal equipment condition include, but are not limited to:

 • Overheating caused by loose connections or overcurrent